-The maximum carrier output power (Pmax,c,AC, or Pmax,c,TABC) for the respective BS shall be compared to the rated carrier output power (i.e. Prated,c,AC, Prated,c,TABC, or Prated,c,sys) limits in tables 6.2.1-1 and 6.2.1-2 for the declared BS class (see table 4.6-1, D6.71).
+The maximum carrier output power (Pmax,c,AC, or Pmax,c,TABC) for the respective BS shall be compared to the rated carrier output power (i.e. Prated,c,AC, Prated,c,TABC, or Prated,c,sys) limits in tables 6.2.1-1 and 6.2.1-2 for the declared BS class (D.2).
 The absolute value of the maximum carrier output power is not subject to testing, while its output power accuracy relative to the declared value is.

 6.2.2 Minimum requirement